Ironworker Apprenticeship in Missouri

 The key difference: apprenticeships pay you during training while trade schools charge tuition.
 Many employers prefer apprenticeship-trained Ironworkers, but trade school can give you a head start on the classroom requirements.

-How do I find a Ironworker apprenticeship in Missouri?
+How do I find an Ironworker apprenticeship in Missouri?

-Contact one of the 1231 registered apprenticeship sponsors in Missouri, or visit apprenticeship.gov to search for programs.
-Local union halls, community colleges, and state apprenticeship agencies are good starting points.
+Contact one of the 3 Ironworker-adjacent registered sponsors in Missouri (listed below), or search apprenticeship.gov for current openings.
+Local union halls, community colleges, and the state apprenticeship agency are good first stops.

 Do Ironworker apprentices get paid during training?